In the mountains above Da Nang, Vietnam sits a unique piece of bridge design – The Golden Bridge

-Hanoi, Halong, Ninh Binh and Sapa are the 4 precious gems in Northern Vietnam and undoubtedly included in almost all Hanoi itineraries you’ve read.
-While it’s possible to spend 4 days or less discovering the highlights of Hanoi, I still strongly recommend you spend at least 5 days in order to have more relaxing time and have a deeper insight into each place you visit.
+Hanoi, Halong, Ninh Binh, and Sapa are the 4 precious gems in Northern Vietnam and undoubtedly included in almost all Hanoi itineraries you’ve read.
+While it’s possible to spend 4 days or less discovering the highlights of Hanoi, I still strongly recommend you spend at least 5 days in order to have a more relaxing time and have a deeper insight into each place you visit.

 The Hanoi itineraries below include things to do both:

 - In Hanoi

 - Out of Hanoi (Halong Bay, Ninh Binh or other options)